Daleep-Singh/BankManager/README.md

 # BankManager
-A simple bank managing program that demonstrated the use of the MVC design pattern
+A simple bank managing program that demonstrates the use of the MVC design pattern